Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 An **[event subscription](https://learn.microsoft.com/azure/event-grid/concepts-event-grid-namespaces#event-subscriptions)** is a configuration resource associated with a single topic.

-### *Event Grid Basic*
+### Event Grid Basic

 #### Topic
-A **[topic](https://docs.microsoft.com/azure/event-grid/concepts#topics)** is a channel within the EventGrid service to send events.
+A **[topic](https://docs.microsoft.com/azure/event-grid/concepts#topics)** is a channel within the Event Grid service to send events.
 The event schema that a topic accepts is decided at topic creation time.
 If events of a schema type are sent to a topic that requires a different schema type, errors will be raised.

 #### Domain
 An event **[domain](https://docs.microsoft.com/azure/event-grid/event-domains)** is a management tool for large numbers of Event Grid topics related to the same application.
 They allow you to publish events to thousands of topics.
 Domains also give you authorization and authentication control over each topic.
 For more information, visit [Event domain overview](https://docs.microsoft.com/azure/event-grid/event-domains).